BaseMax/BaseMax.Github.io/_posts/2019-02-07-University professors.md

 Certainly, if he was in this case ... his name was in the first names of the project.
 He does not know what opportunity and suggestion he lost.

+Of the 200 conference papers and ISI that he has published.
+Has able to help the people of his area?
+Has he contributed to the interest of his students?

+No matter.
+Whatever he is thinking of himself.